superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 From our histograms, we can observe that:

-- outliers (cluster -1) - a small number of very active users
+- outliers (cluster -1) - a small number of very active users "it means that there are quite a few active users (generally the rates of users turning to active users on a site is quite low), so naturally active users are over-represented outliers"
 - cluster 2 and cluster 3 users are quite similar, but low activity
 - cluster 0 has the highest proportion of medium activity users
 - cluster 1 users are active, "are not outliers and have a fairly balanced activity profile"..."have activities from all over the distribution = meaning here are the active users that are not outliers"